ubccr/ccrdocs/pages/howto/matlab.md

-# MATLAB on the HPC Clusters
+# MATLAB on the CCR Clusters

 UB has a sitewide academic license for MATLAB along with all the toolboxes and CCR provides a few versions of MATLAB on our HPC clusters.